 - To what degree is the technology unique and innovative or, where there is competing technology, how is the entry’s technology superior (e.g. easier to use, more accessible, more rigorous etc.)

-- How robust is the technology as a business proposition (e.g. how scalable is the tech, what is its potential for growth and to what degree can it disrupt the existing market)
+- Does the technology make sound commercial sense (e.g. how scalable is the tech, what is its potential for growth and to what degree can it disrupt the existing market etc.)

 - Quantitative and qualitative data supporting the entry (e.g. stats and third-party endorsements)

-If you are interested in entering the ‘Best Technology for Elite Performance’ category here’s some more information on why it has been included in this year’s Sports Technology Awards.
+If you are interested in entering the Elite Performance category here’s some more information on why it has been included in this year’s Sports Technology Awards.

-As athletes become faster, higher and stronger, we look forward to shining a light on which sports performance technologies assist them in these goals at the Sports Technology Awards ceremony in 2020.
+As athletes become faster, higher, and stronger, we look forward to shining a light on which sports performance technologies assist them in these goals.
+The work which makes the shortlist is invariably world-class and visionary, so we are excited to be showcasing this at the Sports Technology Awards ceremony.
+This will take place on 6th May, 2021, at The Londoner Hotel, on London’s iconic Leicester Square.